-- become fluent in the fundamentals of mathematics, so that develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately
+- become fluent in the fundamentals of mathematics, so that children develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately

 - reason mathematically by following a line of enquiry, look for patterns, and articulating their ideas, justifying and explaining their thinking using mathematical language

 - can solve problems by applying their knowledge and skills to a variety of problems, breaking them down into a series of simpler steps and persevering in seeking solutions.

 To ensure rapid progress, each child is given regular opportunities to practise, consolidate, extend and apply their knowledge and skills in a variety of contexts.
 Any misconceptions that arise are addressed as part of the lesson or on the same day.
 Here at Cranborne we use the HfL maths Essentials Sequences as a tool for planning and teaching.
 This allows children to build strong foundations in their mathematical understanding, apply this learning within different contexts and move onto using formal methods.

 If your child is in full time education at Cranborne School (Reception class to Year 6), they will have been provided with a username and password for the global online maths programme, 'Mathletics'.
 This provides your child with access to the programme from home.